sourcegraph/handbook/content/departments/engineering/dev/enablement/frontend-platform/processes.md

 We use OpsGenie to manage a support rotation that changes weekly.
 The person on-call will be pinged when someone tags `@frontend-platform-support` in Slack.
 That person is expected to prioritize responding to the support request, but anyone who sees a request can and should jump in.

+#### Handling CI assistance requests

+If the `@frontend-platform-support`’s assistance was requested in one of the CI issues, this request should be handled in one of the following ways:

+1. The reported CI issue is fixed with a PR created by the Frontend Platform team.
+2. A GitHub issue is created with the `team/frontend-platform` label to investigate the root cause of the CI issue.
+3. The assistance request is forwarded to another team owning the area of the CI issue.

+This process aims to _always_ have a solution or artifact for a reported problem to avoid bumping into the same CI issues in the future.

 ### Technical lead

 For each roadmap item, we assign an engineer to be technical lead.
 Technical leads are responsible for working with the EM/PM to articulate the problem space, proposed solution, and measures of success.
 They also scope a delivery plan and create issues to be tracked in the roadmap tracking issue.
 They are **not** solely responsible for executing on the work, which is a team effort.
 At our weekly team syncs, they share a status update (`On track`, `At risk`, `Won’t Do`) with the team.